SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Abstract

 \section{Abstract}

 Structural priming is a widely used psycholinguistic paradigm to study human sentence representations.
-In this work we propose a framework for using empirical priming patterns to build a theory characterizing the structural representations humans construct when processing sentences.
-This framework uses a new cognitively motivated parser, SPAWN, to generate quantitative priming predictions from theoretical syntax and evaluate these predictions with empirical human behavior.
-As a case study, we apply this framework to study reduced relative clause representations in English.
-We use SPAWN to generate priming predictions from two theoretical accounts which make different assumptions about the structure of relative clauses.
-We find that the predictions from only one of these theories (Participial-Phase) align with empirical priming patterns, thus highlighting which assumptions about relative clause better capture human sentence representations.
+In this work we introduce SPAWN, a cognitively motivated parser that can generate quantitative priming predictions from contemporary theories in syntax which assume a lexicalized grammar.
+By generating and testing priming predictions from competing theoretical accounts, we can infer which assumptions from syntactic theory are useful for characterizing the representations humans build when processing sentences.
+As a case study, we use SPAWN to generate priming predictions from two theories (Whiz-Deletion and Participial-Phase) which make different assumptions about the structure of English relative clauses.
+By modulating the reanalysis mechanism that the parser uses and strength of the parser's prior knowledge, we generated nine sets of predictions from each of the two theories.
+Then, we tested these predictions using a novel web-based comprehension-to-production priming paradigm.
+We found that while the some of the predictions from the Participial-Phase theory aligned with human behavior, none of the predictions from the the Whiz-Deletion theory did, thus suggesting that the Participial-Phase theory might better characterize human relative clause representations.